 - Attend: All training sessions, from start to finish.

-Typically the Beyond Barnard Bartender Training Course is held from 6:00 p.m. to 8:00 p.m.
-Monday through Thursday for two consecutive weeks.
-Students will be required to logon to Handshake and click on "events" to register after the course dates are determined for Fall 2019.
+Typically the Beyond Barnard Bartender Training Course is held during the course of two consecutive weeks.
+Students will be required to logon to Handshake register for the Beyond Barnard Bartender Training Course.

 The original Barnard Bartending Agency has transitioned all bartending jobs over to the Beyond Barnard office.The Beyond Barnard office has different protocols than the Barnard Bartending Agency.
 Beyond Barnard offers a job posting site only, and does not provide bartender/client matching services.